Your-teammate/SnakeGame/CppND-Capstone-Snake-Game/README.md

 # C++ Nanodegree: Capstone Snake Game

-This is a modified version of [starter Snake game code provided by Udacity](https://github.com/udacity/CppND-Capstone-Snake-Game) with some bug fixes and added functionality.
+This is a modified version of [the starter Snake game code provided by Udacity](https://github.com/udacity/CppND-Capstone-Snake-Game) with some bug fixes and added functionality.

 <img src="snake_game.gif"/>